Updated November 2017 after the withdrawal of CrashPlan for Home.

 - You can’t access any files until the zip file has finished downloading

 - Restore seems extremely slow with default settings.

-- BackBlaze does not support backing up files from a NAS (i.e. an external array of disks working together, such as a Drobo).
+- BackBlaze does not support backing up files from a NAS (i.e. a box of disks on your home network).